Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 > Another reason would be to use "[soft purging](https://docs.fastly.com/guides/purging/soft-purges)" rather than hard purges.

 Lastly, there's one quirk of Fastly's caching implementation you might need to know about: if you specify a `max-age` of less than 61 minutes, then your content will only be persisted into memory (and there are many situations where a cached object in memory can be removed).
 To make sure the object is persisted (i.e. cached) on disk and thus available for a longer period of time for serving stale, you must set a `max-age` above 61 minutes.

+It's worth reading [fastly's notes on why you might not be serving stale](https://docs.fastly.com/guides/performance-tuning/serving-stale-content#why-serving-stale-content-may-not-work-as-expected) which additionally includes notes on things like the fact that their implementation is an LRU (Least Recently Used) cache, and so even if a cached object's TTL has not expired it might be so infrequently requested/accessed that it'll be evicted from the cache any way!
+The LRU affects both fresh (i.e. non-expired) objects _and_ 'stale' objects (i.e. TTL has expired but they have stale config values that haven't expired).

 ### Caveats of Fastly's Shielding